ArielZ123/ArielZ123/readme.md

 Now i am focusing on publish some of the systems that i made for OverTrue RolePlay by the time to the fivem community for free.

 # Note📋:
-I ask you that if you see any problems with my codes / scripts that I publish keep in touch with me on my discord: 𝓐𝓻𝓲𝓮𝓵𝓩#5022 or if you cant DM me send me your discord name in the fivem forums and i will be happy to help / learn / fix everything.
+I ask you that if you see any problems with my codes / scripts that I publish keep in touch with me on my discord: arielz. or if you cant DM me send me your discord name in the fivem forums and i will be happy to help / learn / fix everything.
 I am new and open to learn from everyone.
 #